-Large increases in BMI assessments from year to year
+Large increases in BMI from year to year

-Increased exercise or participation in an appropriate exercise program
+Increased exercise or taking part in an appropriate exercise program

-Individual or group therapy focused on changing behaviors and confronting feelings related to weight and normal developmental issues
+Individual or group therapy that focuses on changing behaviors and confronting feelings related to weight and normal developmental issues

-Support and encouragement for making changes and following recommended treatment recommendations
+Support and encouragement for making changes and following recommended treatments

-Treatment planning to address the above components often includes the involvement of a nutritionist, qualified mental health professionals, and an exercise specialist.
-Treatment goals should be realistic, focused on modest reduction of intake, changes in eating habits, and the incorporation of a healthy exercise-oriented lifestyle.
+Treatment often includes the help of a nutritionist, mental health professionals, and an exercise specialist.
+Your child's treatment goals should be realistic.
+They should focus on a modest cutting back of calories, changing eating habits, and adding a healthy exercise-oriented lifestyle.

-Young people generally become overweight or obese because they do not get enough physical activity in combination with poor eating habits.
-Genetics and lifestyle also contribute to a child's weight status.
+Young people generally become overweight or obese because they have poor eating habits and they don't get enough physical activity.
+Genes and lifestyle also contribute to a child's weight status.

 Gradually work to change family eating habits and activity levels rather than focusing on a child's weight.

 Be a role model.
-Parents who eat healthy foods and participate in physical activity set an example so that a child is more likely to do the same.
+Parents who eat healthy foods and are physically active set an example so that a child is more likely to do the same.

-Reduce "screen" time in front of the television and computer to less than two hours daily.
+Reduce "screen" time in front of the television and computer to less than 2 hours a day.

-Keep the refrigerator stocked with fat-free or low-fat milk, fresh fruit, and vegetables instead of soft drinks and snacks high in sugar and fat.
+Keep the refrigerator stocked with fat-free or low-fat milk and fresh fruit and vegetables instead of soft drinks and snacks high in sugar and fat.

-Serve at least five servings of fruits and vegetables daily.
+Serve at least 5 servings of fruits and vegetables each day.

-Encourage children to drink water rather than beverages with added sugar, such as soft drinks, sports drinks, and fruit juice drinks.
+Encourage children to drink water instead of beverages with added sugar, such as soft drinks, sports drinks, and fruit juice drinks.